Public Documentation

 Constructors

-• TransformLatentModel(model, trans_function): Constructs a TransformLatentModel instance with the specified latent model and transformation function.
+• TransformLatentModel(model, transform): Constructs a TransformLatentModel instance with the specified latent model and transformation function.

-• TransformLatentModel(; model, trans_function): Constructs a TransformLatentModel instance with the specified latent model and transformation function using named arguments.
+• TransformLatentModel(; model, transform): Constructs a TransformLatentModel instance with the specified latent model and transformation function using named arguments.

 Example